What is CPIc?

 - Landscape Institute (LI)

-- CPIc author and manage the new Uniclass2 classification system, which forms a core part of the UK government’s PAS1192:2 document.
+- CPIc authored and managed the Uniclass2 classification system, which formed a core part of the UK government’s PAS1192:2 document.
+See Uniclass 2015 for latest information and guidance on classification.

-- CPIc provides guidance on all aspects of project information management including life cycle costing and sustainability.
+- CPIc provided guidance on all aspects of project information management including life cycle costing and sustainability.